Our network of volunteer groups is one of our major strengths.

 - Appendix 2 - Sources of support

-- Appendix 3 - MS Society group rules
+- Appendix 3 - MS Society rules for groups

 - Appendix 5 - Code of Fundraising Practice in summary